Beth uses the internet to work from home. Modern technology has made it easy and fun.

-Vintage Photos Are a Gateway to History
+Vintage Photos Are Visual History

 I love preowned and second-hand goods and I often go to thrift stores and yard sales.
 Recently, I found some old sepia photographs lying loose inside an antique book I purchased at a yard sale.
 Their owner may have put them inside the heavy volume to keep them flat and then forgotten all about them.